LibardiFelipe/SeleniumStealth.NET/README.md

 # SeleniumStealth .NET

-This is the C# version of the **SeleniumStealth** python library with a few personal tweaks.
+This is the .NET version of the **SeleniumStealth** python library with a few personal tweaks.
 It basicly injects some javascript code before the page loads up, hiding **almost every trace** of automation that could be found.